-We entered into an employment agreement with Yuxia Jia effective September 1, 2016, providing for Ms. Jia to serve as the Company's Chief Financial Officer.
+We entered into an employment agreement with Yuxia Jia effective October1, 2018, providing for Ms. Jia to serve as the Company's Chief Financial Officer.
 Under the terms of Ms. Jia's employment agreement, Ms. Jia is, among other matters, to setup and oversee all financial and operational controls and metrics of the Company, maintain responsibility for all financial operations of the Company and develop and direct financial plans for the strategic growth of the Company in compliance with all applicable laws and devote a minimum of forty hours per week to the Company's business and affairs and in return will be entitled to the following:

-- Annual compensation of RMB 102,000 (approximately \$14,700); and - Reimbursement of reasonable business expenses.
+- Annual compensation of RMB 250,000 (approximately \$38,000); and - Reimbursement of reasonable business expenses.

+Ms. Jia will be eligible to receive an annual bonus with a target payout up to 150% of his base salary, subject to achieving Company and individual performance goals established by the Company's Compensation Committee.
 Ms. Jia's employment agreement is for an initial term of three years, renewable for an additional 24 months unless either party terminates it in writing at least sixty days before the expiration of the initial term.